Charles-Joseph Natoire: In Paris (1730–1751)

 In June 1734, Natoire submitted to an Exposition de la Jeunesse in place Dauphine a Galatea.
 In the same year his first royal commission arrived, for the Chambre de la Reine at Versailles and was made a full member of the Académie on 31 December with a Venus Commanding from Vulcan the Arms of Aeneas.
 Henceforth, numerous royal commissions came his way for the petits appartements at the Château de Fontainebleau, for the Cabinet du Roi and the royal dining-room at Versailles, decorations for Marly, for the Cabinet des Médailles in the royal library in Paris, and others.

 In 1735, Natoire carried out the first of his tapestry cartoons for the series Histoire de Don Quichotte woven at the Manufacture de Beauvais, the first set for the fermier général Pierre Grimod du Fort (1692–1748).
-In 1737 he received the commission at the Hôtel de Soubise.
+In 1737 he received the commission for the Hôtel de Soubise.
 From 1741, he produced a series of cartoons for the History of Mark Anthony woven at the Gobelins.

 In 1747, he painted the portrait of Louis, Dauphin of France.
 In a more familiar vein, he provided a Saint Stephen and the False Witnesses for the chapelle Saint-Symphorien in the Church of Saint-Germain-des-Prés, 1745.
 A major loss was his illusionistic decor for the chapel in the Hôpital des Enfants-Trouvés (1746–1750), built by Germain Boffrand but demolished in the 19th century.
 Also in 1747 he participated in the competition organized by the new general director of the Bâtiments du Roi, Le Normant de Tournehem, with the Triumph of Bacchus, now in the Musée du Louvre.